blancadelgadobonet/blancadelgadobonet.github.io/_projects/project_p2_reconstruction.md

 category: robotics
 ---

 **Robots aim to interact with their surroundings**.
-To fulfil this objective, it is essential to know **where the robot is within the scene**.
-Localization is the process of determining where a mobile robot is with respect to its environment.
-Just like humans determine their position according to what they can see or hear, robots can use information from the scene to localize themselves.
-A key sensor to retrieve data from the robot’s surroundings is the camera, in fact, one way to obtain the position of a robot is by detecting known beacons in images captured from the scene with a calibrated camera.
-In this practice, **visual autolocalization based on beacons** will be implemented using Python.

-## Geometric autolocalization using beacons
+To do so, information is retrieved from the environment using sensors.
+One of the cheapest sensors, able to capture a vast quantity of information, is the camera.
+Yet, the camera reduces the reality to a 2D version.
+To recover the real scene we can, nevertheless, reconstruct it additional information, i.e., two images.
+In this practice, **3D reconstruction** using two images as input will be implemented using Python.

+## Software-Based 3D Reconstruction

+- stereo vision 3D reconstruction

+- epipolar geometry: constraints
+- geometric properties: 3D points and proyections in the cameras

+Every 3D point can be seen from two rays; one ray comes from the first image and a second ray comes from the second image.
+These rays emerge from the center of each camera, go through a point in the 2D image (where the 3D point is projected) and reach a 3D point in the scene.
+They can be visualized as two lasers meeting at a unique 3D point.
+This concept is the basis of 3D reconstruction.
+Given the two 2D points (in the images) in which a single 3D point is projected, we can triangulate to approximate the position of the 3D point in the scene.
+Hence, given two images we can approximate the 3D scene.

+-
-**Beacons** are patterns easy to distinguish and hard to confound.
+re patterns easy to distinguish and hard to confound.
 A popular design is the ArUco marker, a square of N-by-N black and white pixels, of known size.
 Autolocalization using beacons consists on estimating the position of the camera  -- from which the position of the robot can be computed -- by detecting a known marker with said known camera.
 Knowing the camera implies knowing its intrinsic parameters, for which its **calibration** is necessary.
 Using the detected points of the maker in the image (and their corresponding points in the real